 After you create a profile, you can associate the profile with one or more users.
 When a user connects to the server, the server enforces the profile that is associated with the logon role.
 Profiles are shared by all databases within a cluster, but each cluster may have multiple profiles.
 A single user that has access to multiple databases use the same profile to connect to each database within the cluster.

-A PolarDB-O creates a profile named default that is associated with a new role when the role is created.
+A PolarDB O Edition creates a profile named default that is associated with a new role when the role is created.
 If an alternative profile is specified, the new role is associated with the specified profile.
-If you upgrade the server to a PolarDB-O, existing roles are automatically assigned to the default profile.
+If you upgrade the server to a PolarDB O Edition, existing roles are automatically assigned to the default profile.
 You cannot delete the default profile.

 The default profile specifies the following attributes: